JuliaLang/julia/JuliaSyntax/README.md

     (= x xs)))
 ```

-however, note that if this tree were flattened, the order of tokens would be
+however, note that if this tree were flattened, the order would be
-`(xy) (y in ys) (x in xs)` which is *not* the source order.
-So in this case
+`(xy) (y in ys) (x in xs)` and the `x` and `y` iterations are *opposite* of the
+source order.

-our green tree must deviate from the Julia AST.
-The natural representation
+However, our green tree is strictly source-ordered, so we must deviate from the
-seems to be to flatten the generators:
+Julia AST.
+The natural representation seems to be to remove the generators and
+use a flattened structure:

 ```
 (flatten